What Is Atrial Fibrillation (AFib) Ablation?

 AFib Ablation and X-ray Exposure

 AFib ablation is typically performed using fluoroscopy (X-ray image) and a 3D mapping system.
 High exposure to X-rays can be detrimental, and it may even cause cancer or blood disorders.
 We perform AFib ablations using minimal or even no fluoroscopy at all.
-Most procedures at our center use no fluoroscopy, while in most centers in the country over 30 minutes are used for each case.

 We have extensive experience in performing procedures using minimal or no fluoroscopy, and over 6000 procedures have been performed using this novel technique by Dr Jose Osorio.
 Hundreds of doctors from the US and other countries have learned this technique from Dr Osorio.